Click on a topic to see the list of frequently asked questions.

 - Photos/videos of how work is currently being done

 - Training plan for proposed equipment

 A safety grant award from MEM may be taxable.
 We’ll send you a Form 1099.
 Please speak to your tax professional before applying.

 MEM’s Safety Grant Review Committee evaluates applications submitted during each application period.
 This committee is made up of safety and risk experts with more than 20 years of experience improving workplace safety.
 The committee is provided each application without any identifying information.
 They evaluate the proposed intervention in the following categories:

 - Durability of the intervention

 - Overall impact on injury prevention

-You have up to 120 days to make your purchase and implement your intervention.
-An extension request beyond this timeframe must be received in writing prior to the expiration of the initial implementation deadline.
+You have up to 60 days to make your purchase and implement your intervention.
+An extension request of no more than 60 additional days must be received in writing prior to the expiration of the initial implementation deadline.
 Once you’ve made your purchase, complete a reimbursement request form and submit supporting documentation to MEM.
-After the form is approved, we’ll notify you within 30 days to provide details on reimbursement and post-award reporting.
+After the form is approved, we’ll notify you within 30 days to provide details on check reimbursement and post-award reporting.

 Learning more about your safety initiative will help us better understand how to invest in future safety grants.
 We ask grant recipients to:

 - Monitor any claims data related to the safety grant award.